Morocco: Health

 Many efforts are made by countries around the world to address health issues and eradicate disease, Morocco included.
-Child health, maternal health, and diseases are all components of health and well-being.
 Morocco is a developing country that has made many strides to improve these categories.
-However, Morocco still has many health issues to improve on.
-According to research published, in 2005 only 16% of citizens in Morocco had health insurance or coverage.
+According to research published, in 2005, only 16% of citizens in Morocco had health insurance or coverage.
 In data from the World Bank, Morocco experiences high infant mortality rates at 20 deaths per 1,000 births (2017) and high maternal mortality rates at 121 deaths per 100,000 births (2015).

 The government of Morocco sets up surveillance systems within the already existing healthcare system to monitor and collect data.
 Mass education in hygiene is implemented in primary education schools which are free for residents of Morocco.
-In 2005, The government of Morocco approved two reforms to expand health insurance coverage.
+In 2005, the government of Morocco approved two reforms to expand health insurance coverage.
 The first reform was a mandatory health insurance plan for public and private sector employees to expand coverage from 16 percent of the population to 30 percent.
 The second reform created a fund to cover services for the poor.
 Both reforms improved access to high-quality care.
-Infant mortality has improved significantly since 1960 when there were 144 deaths per 1,000 live births, in 2000, 42 per 1,000 live births, and now it is 20 per 1,000 live births.
+Infant mortality has improved significantly since 1960 when there were 144 deaths per 1,000 live births, in 2000, 42 per 1,000 live births, and it is 15 per 1,000 live births in 2022.
 The country's under-five mortality rate dropped by 60% between 1990 and 2011.

-According to data from the World Bank, the present mortality rate is still very high, over seven times higher than in neighboring country Spain.
+According to data from the World Bank, the present mortality rate is still very high, over seven times higher than in neighbouring country Spain.
 In 2014, Morocco adopted a national plan to increase progress on maternal and child health.
-The Moroccan Plan was started by the Moroccan Minister of Health, Dr. El Houssaine Louardi, and Dr. Ala Alwan, WHO Regional Director for the Eastern Mediterranean Region, on 13 November 2013 in Rabat.
+The Moroccan Plan was started by the Moroccan Minister of Health, El Houssaine Louardi and Ala Alwan, WHO Regional Director for the Eastern Mediterranean Region, on 13 November 2013 in Rabat.
 Morocco has made significant progress in reducing deaths among both children and mothers.
 Based on World Bank data, the nation's maternal mortality ratio fell by 67% between 1990 and 2010.

 In 2014, spending on healthcare accounted for 5.9% of the country's GDP.
 Since 2014, spending on healthcare as part of the GDP has decreased.
 However, health expenditure per capita (PPP) has steadily increased since 2000.
 In 2015, the Moroccan health expenditure was $435.29 per capita.
-In 2016 the life expectancy at birth was 74.3, or 73.3 for men and 75.4 for women, and there were 6.3 physicians and 8.9 nurses and midwives per 10,000 inhabitants.
-In 2017, Morocco ranked 16th out of 29 countries on the Global Youth Wellbeing Index.
-Moroccan youths experience a lower self-harm rate than the global index by an average of 4 encounters per year.
+In 2016, the life expectancy at birth was 74.3, or 73.3 for men and 75.4 for women, and there were 6.3 physicians and 8.9 nurses and midwives per 10,000 inhabitants.
+In 2024, according to the World Factbook, life expectancy for Morocco is 74.2 years.